$q$-state Potts ice

-Having established these aspects of the classically degenerate ground states, we then extend the study of $N_c$-state Potts ices to include perturbative quantum fluctuations.
-This imbues the gauge field with dynamics, introducing $(N_c-1)$ gapless and uncharged `photon' modes, as well as gapped visons: topological defects in the emergent gauge fields.
-Interactions between charged particles may proceed analogously as in QED via exchange of virtual photons, or via direct flavor changing three-field interactions existing only in the $N_c\ge3$ theories, which are found to dominate at low energies.
-Such interactions are understood to be remnants of off-diagonal gluon-gluon interactions in the abelian projected theory, but also have an appealing interpretation under the `standard model' dynamics familiar from spin ice.
-We also consider the issue of other non-confining vacua (i.e., distinct `Coulomb phases'), by using exactly-solvable models to link the symmetry of the Cartan sub-algebra to the flux assignment in the ground state for $N_c\ge3$.
+Having established these aspects of the classical ices, we then extend the study of $q$-state Potts ices to include quantum fluctuations perturbatively.
+This imbues the gauge field with dynamics, introducing $(q-1)$ gapless and uncharged `photon' modes, as well as gapped visons: topological defects in the emergent gauge fields.
+Interactions between charged particles may proceed analogously as in QED via exchange of virtual photons, or via direct flavor changing three-field interactions existing only in the $q>2$ theories, which are found to dominate at low energies.
+Such interactions are understood to be remnants of off-diagonal gluon-gluon interactions in the abelian projected theory, but also have an appealing interpretation under the `standard model' dynamics familiar from spin ice \cite{Ryzhkin2005,Jaubert-dynamics,doi:10.1126/science.add1644}.
+We also consider the issue of other non-confining vacua (i.e., distinct `Coulomb phases'), by using exactly solvable models to link the symmetry of the Cartan sub-algebra to the flux assignment in the ground state for $q>2$.

-Our work provides a bridge between the standard construction of $\mathfrak{su}(N_c)$ lattice gauge theories, which typically involve complex multi-spin interactions and an explicitly imposed gauge constraint, and their realizations as emergent descriptions of physically-realistic spin models on lattices.
-This echoes recent themes in quantum simulation, such as the namely the study of $\mathfrak{su}(N)$ magnetism and gauge dynamics in a range of platforms ranging from ultracold atoms, to Rydberg arrays, to superconducting qubit devices.
+Our work provides a bridge between the standard construction of $\mathfrak{su}(q)$ lattice gauge theories, which typically involve complex multi-spin interactions and an explicitly imposed gauge constraint, and their realizations as emergent descriptions of physically-realistic spin models on lattices.
+This echoes recent themes in quantum simulation of $\mathfrak{su}(N)$ magnetism and gauge dynamics in a range of platforms ranging from ultracold atoms, to Rydberg arrays, to superconducting qubit devices.